Black & LoBello on AM720 KDWN

 Nevada Foreclosure Mediation Program Helps Thousands of Homeowners

-Nevada Supreme Court Justice James W. Hardesty announced that more than 3,400 homeowners who received notices of default have requested mediation in the Nevada Foreclosure Mediation […]
+Nevada Supreme Court Justice James W. Hardesty announced that more than 3,400 homeowners who received notices of default have requested mediation in the Nevada Foreclosure Mediation Program as they seek to hold on to their homes.
+Since the program first began on July 1, 2009, 372 mediations have been conducted and another 805 mediations have […]

 Bankruptcy Court Finds IRS Form 1099-C Does Not Prevent Collection of Debt

 A bankruptcy court in Pennsylvania recently ruled on an issue that has been a frequent source of confusion to those working with short sales.
-The issue […]
+The issue is whether a 1099-C issued by a lender to a borrower automatically relieves the borrower of liability for the debt.
+In other words, is a creditor prevented from pursuing […]